hiimjasmine00/argon/README.md

 argon::clearToken();
 ```

-If using a custom server, the URL can be set like so:
+If you want to use a custom server instead of the one provided by us, the URL can be set like so:

 ```cpp
 // this unwrap is safe as long as *no* auth requests are currently running